 Bake 18-22 minutes or until golden brown and toothpick inserted in center comes out clean.
 Cool in pan 5 minutes; remove to cooling rack.

-Meanwhile, combine all strawberry butter ingredients in small bowl; beat at medium speed until well mixed.
+Combine all strawberry butter ingredients in bowl; beat at medium speed until well mixed.
 Serve with warm muffins.

 Dietary Fiber: 1g